Educational arrangements for Travellers

 The Advisory Committee on Traveller Education published a Report and Recommendations for a Traveller Education Strategy (pdf).
 A key objective of the report was the phasing out of segregated Traveller provision and the inclusion of Traveller children and young people in mainstream education.

-Guidelines on Traveller education in primary schools and post-primary schools are available from the Department of Education and Skills.
+Guidelines on Traveller education in primary schools and post-primary schools are available from the Department of Education.

-The Department of Education and Skills is responsible for the co-ordination of Traveller education.
+The Department of Education is responsible for the co-ordination of Traveller education.